Complete Guide to Loan Protection Insurance

 Loan Protection Insurance Definition

 Loan protection insurance is an insurance product that lenders sometimes offer borrowers with certain types of loans, including personal loans.
-The insurance makes the loan payments — up to a predetermined amount — if a policyholder can’t keep up with the obligation because of a covered event.
+Typically, the insurer will make the loan payments for a set period of time (or up to a predetermined amount) if the policyholder can’t keep up with the obligation because of a covered event.

 How Does Loan Protection Insurance Work on Personal Loans?